flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 A _capability_ defines what the code or device _can_ do.
 Examples of capabilities include:

-* the existence of an API
+* The existence of an API
 * OS-enforced restrictions
-* physical hardware requirements (like a camera)
+* Physical hardware requirements (like a camera)

 ### Policies